Computers haven’t always been around for the graphic designer to use.

 Photo manipulation techniques were developed in the dark room which today can be done with the click of a mouse by a graphic designer in software like Photoshop.

 Techniques such as dodging and burning were used as were vibrating the film while developing or scratching and manipulating the negatives.
 Airbrushing, even literally painting on the negatives was often part of the process.

 Today a graphic designer uses their desktop/laptop to put together a page layout.
 They use modern software (such as those developed by Adobe) as a digital sketchbook to experiment with layout ideas before preparing a final design for print.

 But before they had the desktop, drawing boards were more commonplace as a means of experimenting with and assembling a piece of design.

-The fundamentals of good design remain, regardless of how the work is executed.
+The fundamentals of good design remain, regardless of how you execute the work.
 And good design matters.
-If you would to know more about working with Red Sentence on your next graphic design project, get in touch! email@example.com / 01483 904950
+If you would to know more about working with Red Sentence on your next graphic design project, get in touch! firstname.lastname@example.org / 01483 904950